-- Homeownership opportunities for low- to moderate-income families through Habitat for Humanity and the CCHDO.
-HOME funds are used by the CCHDO and Habitat for homeownership construction.
-Homeowner Rehabilitation Objectives - Leveraging CDBG funds, the following activities are proposed to assist in efforts to preserve affordable homeowner housing: - CCHDO Roof Replacement Program: CCHDO proposes to assist approximately 28 homeowners with stabilizing their homes by providing new roofs. - Home Repair Programs (CNE) 12 LMI homeowners, primarily elderly and the disabled, will be assisted with home repairs.
+HOME funds are used by the CCHDO and Habitat for Humanity for construction of affordable homeownership units for low- to moderate-income families.

+Homeowner Rehabilitation Objectives

+Leveraging CDBG funds, the following activities are proposed to assist in efforts to preserve affordable homeowner housing:

+• CCHDO Roof Replacement Program: CCHDO proposes to assist approximately 28 homeowners with stabilizing their homes by providing new roofs.

+• Home Repair Programs (CNE) - 9 LMI homeowners, primarily elderly and the disabled, will be assisted with home repairs.